City-of-Helsinki/kukkuu-ui/README.md

 Launches the test runner in the interactive watch mode.<br>
 See the section about [Getting started](https://vitest.dev/guide/) for more information.

-### `yarn update-translations`

-Fetches translation data from our Google Spreadsheet and updates translation files.
-See `package.json` for configuration.

-You need to update jest snapshots and add the translation files to the git repository manually after updating translations.

 ### `yarn generate:graphql`

 Generate static types for GraphQL queries by using the schema from the backend server.